Help Us Fight Prostate Cancer

 • Any man can make an appointment with their GP to discuss having the PSA test.
 This is a simple blood test, without any intrusive internal examinations.
 The test is available for free on the NHS to anyone with a prostate, including trans women and non-binary people.

-• Or you can get a PSA test via the Prostate Project Mobile PSA Testing Clinic, (Man Van), at community centres, golf club, football stadiums or at your workplace.
+• Or you can get a PSA test via the Prostate Project Mobile PSA Testing Clinic (Man Van), at community centres, golf club, football stadiums or at your workplace.
 We will help you make an informed choice about testing, and help you understand the results.
+Contact us for more information at: info@prostate-project.org.uk

 • Every man over 50 has the legal right, by Act of Parliament, to a PSA test